 Church school at Springerville, Tennessee.
-Operated for several years.
+Operated until 1914.
 Accepted state aid.

 Church school at Terra Ceia, Florida.
 Teacher: Mrs. L. T. Crisler.
 It was the first SDA church school in Florida.

 Walla Walla College, at Walla Walla, Washington (December 7).
 It was dedicated on December 8.
 President: E. A. Sutherland.